Lumbee: Theories of origins

+Native American descent

-Lost Colony of Roanoke
+Croatan and the Lost Colony of Roanoke

-In 1888, Hamilton McMillan proposed the Native inhabitants of Robeson County were descendants of England's "Lost Colony of Roanoke", who intermarried with what he described as the "Croatan Indians."
-The Roanoke colony disappeared during a difficult winter, but the colonists reportedly left the word "Croatan" carved into a tree, hence the name MacMillan gave to the proto Lumbee.
+In 1888, Hamilton McMillan proposed the pre-Civil War free inhabitants of Robeson County were descendants of England's "Lost Colony of Roanoke", who intermarried with what he described as the "Croatan Indians."
+McMillan revised the novel "The White Doe Chase.
+A Legend of Olden Times" with the addition of colonists intermarrying with Native Americans.
+The Roanoke colony disappeared during a difficult winter, but the colonists reportedly left the word "Croatan" carved into a tree, hence the name MacMillan gave to the ancestors of the Lumbee.
+Sociolinguist Walt Wolfram suggests that identifying with the prestige of Roanoke settler origin served to elevate their sense of privilege though association with Europeans rather than Africans, while simultaneously maintaining a Native American identity.

-MacMillan's theory may have been part of a cynical effort to woo Lumbee voters to the Democratic Party by creating a segregated Indian school system separate from the school system for African Americans.
+McMillan's theory may have been part of a cynical effort to woo the ancestors of the Lumbee to the Democratic Party by creating a segregated Indian school system separate from the school system for African Americans.

 By the early 1900s, Robeson County whites used "Cro" as a racial epithet to describe their "Indian" neighbors.
 The Lost Colony theory of origins fell out of favor in the early twentieth century.
 "Croatan" was dropped from their name and they became known as the "Indians of Robeson County" in 1911.

-Lumbee historian Adolph Dial continued to advocate for the lost colony theory until his death in the 1990s.
-Lumbee historian Malinda Mayor Lowery "is highly skeptical" of the theory.
+Lumbee historian Adolph Dial continued to advocate for the Lost Colony theory until his death in the 1990s.
+Lumbee historian Malinda Maynor Lowery "is highly skeptical" of the theory.

 Cherokee descent

-The proto Lumbee first began identifying as Cherokee Indians in 1915, when they changed their name to the "Cherokee Indians of Robeson County."
+The ancestors of the Lumbee first began identifying as Cherokee in 1913, when they changed their name to the "Cherokee Indians of Robeson County."
 Four years earlier, they had changed their name from the "Croatan Indians" to the generic "Indians of Robeson County."
 But the Cherokee occupied territory much further to the west and in the mountains during the colonial era.

-In his unpublished 1934 master's thesis, graduate student Clifton Oxendine theorized that the Lumbee descended from Iroquoian-speaking Cherokee.
+In his unpublished 1934 master's thesis, graduate student Clifton Oxendine theorized that the Lumbee descended from Cherokee.
 Citing "oral traditions," Oxendine suggested that the Lumbee were the descendants of Cherokee warriors who fought with the British under Colonel John Barnwell of South Carolina in the Tuscarora campaign of 1711–1713.
-He said the Cherokee settled in the swamps of Robeson County when the campaign ended, along with some Tuscarora captives.
+He claimed the Cherokee settled in the swamps of Robeson County when the campaign ended.

 The Oxendine theory of Cherokee origin has been uniformly rejected by mainstream scholars.
 First, no Cherokee warriors are listed in the record of Barnwell's company.
-Second, the Lumbee do not speak Cherokee or any other Indian language.
-Third, Oxendine's claims of oral traditions are completely unsubstantiated; no such oral traditions survive or are documented by any other scholar.
+The Lumbee do not speak Cherokee or any other Native American language, and Oxendine's claims of oral traditions are completely unsubstantiated; no such oral traditions survive or are documented by any other scholar.

 The Lumbee have abandoned this theory in their documentation supporting their effort to obtain federal tribal recognition.
 The federally recognized Eastern Band of Cherokee Indians categorically rejects any connection to the Lumbee, dismissing the Oxendine claims as "absurd" and disputing even that the Lumbee qualify as Native American.